palanca1818/marc/How-to-use-custom-images.md

 3. Path -> Union
 4. Path -> Combine
 5. File -> Vacuum Defs (or Clean up document)
+6. Set the document to use PX units
-6. Save as -> Plain SVG
+7. Save as -> Plain SVG

 ### Preparing images in Adobe illustrator